 Extra overnight: You can book additional night(s) at any of the accommodations along the way.

 Hotel Savona is centrally located in Alba, Langhe's capital.
 Rooms are comfortable and cozy with a dated furniture.
-Staff are welcoming and helpfu.
+Staff are welcoming and helpful.
 Breakfast is good.
-In common areas there is free Wifi.
+In common areas there is free Wi-Fi.

-Il Grappolo D'Oro is located in Piazza Umberto I, the main square in Monforte D'Alba.
+Il Grappolo D'Oro is in Piazza Umberto I, the main square in Monforte D'Alba.
 Rooms and apartments have a traditional design with tiled floors and wooden furniture.
-Services are free Wifi, TV and private bathroom.
+Services are free Wi-Fi, TV and private bathroom.
 Breakfast is good.
 It's suggested the restaurant.

-Agriturismo Balcone sulle Langhe is located in a quiet location.
+Agritourism Balcone sulle Langhe is in a quiet location.
 Rustic rooms are comfortable, spacious and well-furnished.
 It's suggested the restaurant that offers traditional dishes with local products.
 Rooms have a balcony, fridge, kitchenette, air conditioned/heating, TV, telephone.

 There are several daily trains from Turin to Alba and you need to change either in Asti or Cavallermaggiore.
 Timetables available on www.trenitalia.com.

 It is possible to book a transfer from Turin and Milan to Alba and vice versa.